 However, these hashtags will also help you find other bloggers in the same niche.
 So, why not use hashtags to find relevant people?

-If you want to find hashtags for Instagram then read this post where I outlined a free method to find top performing hashtags.
+If you want to find hashtags for Instagram then I outlined a free method to find top performing hashtags.

 This also takes us to our next point.